sali-taymour/auto-login-jest/README.md

 Puppeteer launches a headless browser and simulates user actions.
 Jest test case checks login time; if it exceeds 15 seconds, an email is sent.
 Nodemailer handles the email notification process."
-Slide 5: Demonstration

-"Here's a live demonstration of our system:

 Puppeteer logs in, monitors the time taken, and captures screenshots.
-If the login exceeds 15 seconds, it triggers an immediate email notification to the developer.

 "Our system offers: